nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 4. Add your desired data.gov dataset to the job to enable data collection.
 Click on [Run] to collect data for the first time.
 5. Login into ATSD and open a sample Socrata portal to explore the data.

-If you are an inexperienced in downloading and/or using this type of software to analyze your data.gov datasets, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!
+If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!